Test data modules

 Reference the alias

-To use the test data that Tosca Cloud stores behind an alias, enter the following:
+To use the test data that Tosca Cloud stores behind an alias, enter the following expression:

 {CTDS[<alias>.<column that has the data you want to use>]}